drhelius/grpc-demo/README.md

 So, to create a new User using HTTP you will `POST` the JSON data to `/v1/user`.
 For reatrieving User data you will `GET` from `/v1/user/{id}`.

 HTTP transcoding is not required in gRPC but it lets you mix gRPC with RESTful services.
-In this demo it lets us use simple `curl` commands for testing the services.
+In this demo it lets you use simple `curl` commands for testing the services.
 Note that there is a [`grpcurl`](https://github.com/fullstorydev/grpcurl) tool too.

 This is the *Account* proto file: